 - tokoeka (A. australis) in the South Island (Fiordland, the Haast Range and Rakiura (Stewart Island)

-Sadly the Kiwi bird is in fear of following the same path as the great Dodo,Black Rhinoceros, Tasmanian Tiger, Woolly Mammoth and the 200 other species that become extinct every day!
-We want to change this for New Zealand’s Icon, the Kiwi, before it’s too late.
+Sadly the Kiwi bird is in fear of following the same path as the great Dodo and Woolly Mammoth.
+We want to change this for New Zealand’s Icon before it’s too late.

 If you wish to donate to this cause, please visit Kiwi’s for kiwi

 If you are unable to donate, all is not lost!
 You can still help this great cause by signing up to Old Mout Cider who will donate 20p per sign up (so far they’ve had 7391 sign ups) but still need more people to get aboard.
 Old Mout Cider are a New Zealand Cider, born in 1947 and are also on the mission to help the little fella’s out, lets come together and save these little guys.